 Scientific Advisory Committee

 Frederick P. Rivara, MD, MPH, is the holder of the Seattle Children’s Guild Endowed Chair in Pediatrics, Professor of Pediatrics and adjunct Professor of Epidemiology at the University of Washington.
-He is chief of the Division of General Pediatrics and vice chair of the Department of Pediatrics in the School of Medicine.
-He is editor-in-chief of Archives of Pediatrics and Adolescent Medicine.
+He is vice chair of the Department of Pediatrics in the School of Medicine.
+He is editor-in-chief of JAMA Pediatrics.

-His research interests have included the efficacy and promotion of bicycle helmets, prevention of pedestrian injuries, youth violence, the epidemiology of firearm injuries, intimate partner violence, interventions for alcohol abuse in trauma patients and the effectiveness of trauma systems in the care of pediatric and adult trauma patients.
+His research interests have included the efficacy and promotion of bicycle helmets, prevention and treatment of sports concussion, youth violence, the epidemiology of firearm injuries, intimate partner violence, interventions for alcohol abuse in trauma patients and the effectiveness of trauma systems in the care of pediatric and adult trauma patients.
 He continues as an active clinician, teacher, investigator, and advocate at the University of Washington and Seattle Children’s Hospital.

 Pari Sabety was appointed Vice Chancellor and CFO of Antioch University in 2011.
 She comes to Antioch from her most recent experience as the CFO and Cabinet member for Governor Ted Strickland, State of Ohio from 2007 to 2011, managing a state budget of $56 billion and a department of 200 professionals.
 Pari served as the senior fiscal leader and primary public face as the Administration guided the state through the worst recession in 50 years.